RestyaPlatform/board/docs/restyaboard-user-confirmation.md

 ---
 title: Confirming the registered users in the admin panel of Restyaboard
-description: Confirming the registered users in the admin panel of Restyaboard
+description: This document contains information about how to manually confirm the registered user in the admin panel in Restyaboard site.
 ---

 # Manually confirming the registered users in the admin panel of Restyaboard